 My name is Lucy.
 I am a multiply and dynamically Disabled speaker, writer, activist, and, above all, change-maker.
-Whether it be through writing, speaking, or teaching, raising awareness of the disability rights movement underlies all of my endeavors.
+Whether it be through writing, speaking, or teaching, advancing the principles of the disability justice movement underlies all of my endeavors.

 I graduated from the University of Virginia in May 2017 with a B.A. in Anthropology and Global Development Studies.
 After acquiring my disability during my final year of school, I realized the stark inequalities between how I was treated before and after becoming disabled.
 Determined to make forward progress and a meaningful impact in this sphere, I decided to turn my passion into a career by attending law school.

 As a Root-Tilden-Kern Scholar at the New York University School of Law, I'm working towards the visibility and acceptance of disabled people in the legal field.
 Now, as a legal fellow at the American Civil Liberties Union's Disability Rights Program, my work focuses on the intersection of disability justice, incarceration, and abolition.
 I look forward to gaining the tools I need to promote true equality for people with disabilities in the eyes of the law and society alike.